(New Latin) fibro ≃ of fibrous tissue (connective tissue)

-(Greek) myo = muscle + algos = pain
+(Greek) myo ≃ of muscle tissue + algos = pain

-People who naturally use their body correctly, balanced around their Base-Line are able to shake off old injuries and return to a good 'posture', but those that don't end up carrying the damage around.
+People who use their body correctly are able to shake off old injuries and return to a good posture but those of us that don't, the body becoming increasingly tense, unbalanced and misaligned over time.

 The symptoms of fibromyalgia are very real, and expletively painful at times.

-How long to heal?
-How many years, or possibly decades, of accumulated pain do you have to work through?
+How many years, or decades, of accumulated pain do you have to work through?

 This is not a magic quick fix.